 New York City is one my favorite places ever.
 EVER.
 I love the sights and the sounds and the smells (well…some of the smells…) and the feeling of excitement I get as soon as I step onto the streets in the morning.
-But the only thing I love more than NYC, is NYC at Christmas!
-Living in Florida, I just love going somewhere cold around the holidays, and New York City is one of the most beautiful places to get in the Christmas spirit.
-When my eldest son had just turned one, we took him to New York City for a few days in December and while the trip was mainly for us, he surprised me by having a great time and really enjoying himself.
-We go back to the city quite a bit but we haven’t been at Christmas since then – and this year that changes!
-We’re taking Harrison, who will be 4, and Grayson, who will be eight-months old, to experience Christmas in New York and I have already been planning like crazy!
-So I thought I’d write a post with some of the best things we did on our last trip, and some things we are planning to check out this year, plus check out my list of travel essentials when visiting NYC at Christmas with young kids at the bottom of the post.
+But the only thing I love more than NYC, is Christmas in NYC with kids!
+I thought I’d write a post with some of the best things we did on our last trip to NYC at Christmas, and some things we are planning to check out on future trips, plus check out my list of travel essentials when visiting Christmas in NYC with young kids at the bottom of the post.

 Disclaimer: this post contains affiliate links, which means that if you purchase an item after clicking on the link, I will receive a small commission from the sale.
 This is at no extra cost to you, and as always, all opinions and recommendations are my own.